zzangzio/CVSKit/README.md

 ## License

-ZZExtensionKit is available under the MIT license.
+CVSKit is available under the MIT license.
 See the LICENSE file for more info.